Is Dried Seaweed Safe During Pregnancy? (Updated 2026 Guide)

 Can pregnant women eat dried seaweed?

 Yes, pregnant women can eat dried seaweed in moderation.
-Dried seaweed provides valuable nutrients like folate, iron, and omega-3 fatty acids that support fetal development.
-However, because dried seaweed is concentrated and very high in iodine, it's important to limit consumption to 1-2 small servings per week.
-Excessive iodine intake during pregnancy can affect your baby's thyroid function.
+Seaweed provides beneficial nutrients like folate, iron, and omega-3 fatty acids that support fetal development.
+However, due to its high iodine content and potential for heavy metal contamination, it's best to limit consumption to 2-3 small servings per week.
+Choose lower iodine varieties like nori over kelp or kombu, and avoid seaweed supplements entirely unless recommended by your healthcare provider.

 What are the risks of dried seaweed during pregnancy?

-The main risks of eating dried seaweed during pregnancy are excessive iodine intake and potential heavy metal exposure.
-Too much iodine can cause neonatal thyroid dysfunction, affecting your baby's metabolism and development.
-Some seaweed varieties, particularly hijiki and certain kelps, may contain concerning levels of inorganic arsenic.
-Choosing reputable brands and limiting portions helps minimize these risks.
+The primary risks of eating dried seaweed during pregnancy are excessive iodine intake and heavy metal exposure.
+Too much iodine can disrupt your baby's thyroid development, potentially causing neonatal thyroid dysfunction.
+Some seaweed varieties, particularly hijiki, contain concerning levels of inorganic arsenic.
+Additionally, seaweed from polluted waters may contain other heavy metals.
+These risks are dose dependent, so occasional small portions pose minimal concern while daily or large consumption increases risk.

 Can I have dried seaweed while pregnant?